 In its autumn coat, this mountain is a splendour to behold.
 That being said, some locals may try to convince you winter is the time to be out on the mountain.
 The thing is the hike in from Sasagamine to the hut below the summit didn’t really stand out as anything spectacular.
 Maybe there are better approaches.
 I’m sure a traverse of Yake-yama, Hiuchi and Myoko is a better way to experience this area.

 It’s a biggun, but there are better peaks in the Southern Alps to get your attention.
-If you’re on the traverse of the range Hijiri certainly stops you in your tracks as you traverse the flats outside of Hyakkenbora and then even more so as you stand peering up at it from Usagi-dake (Rabbit Mountain).
+If you’re on the traverse of the range Hijiri certainly stops you in your tracks as you traverse the flats outside of Hyakkenbora and then even more so as you pause to peer up at it from Usagi-dake (Rabbit Mountain).
 All in all though, it’s a slog and if you’re only in country for a limited time look somewhere else for your alpine jollies.

 Like Hijiri, Warusawa’s another slog to get to.
 Most peaks in the Southern Alps are.
 If you’ve hit up Warusawa’s fantastic neighbour Akaiishi-dake, then maybe it’s worth the climb for the views back to said peak.
 And well, you’re there right, if you’ve come this far to conquer Akaiishi you may as well head up Warusawa.
 With both Hijiri and Warusawa, maybe coming at them as individual peaks from their respective trailheads, rather than on a full Southern Alps traverse would be more rewarding when wishing to appreciate their charms individually.